The Impossibility Defense in Offshore Trust Cases

 Documented Good-Faith Compliance Efforts

-In Grant, the court credited Arline Grant’s written requests to the trustees and her documented attempts to exercise her powers.
-The settlor who cooperates with the court, contacts the trustee, makes written requests, and reports the trustee’s refusal, is in a far stronger position than one who simply tells the court compliance is impossible without demonstrating any effort.
+In the initial Grant ruling, the court credited Arline Grant’s written requests to the trustees and her documented attempts to exercise her powers.
+A settlor who cooperates with the court, contacts the trustee, makes written requests, and reports the trustee’s refusal is in a far stronger position than one who simply tells the court compliance is impossible without demonstrating any effort.

 Arm’s-Length Administration Throughout the Trust’s Life